SrivarmaBattini/bank-customer-churn-prediction/README.md

 - Python, Jupyter Notebook
 - Pandas, NumPy, Scikit-learn
-- imbalanced-learn, XGBoost
+- imbalanced-learn, hyperparameter tuning, models train and test
 - Matplotlib, Seaborn

 ---

-> 📌 Each notebook serves as an experiment to evaluate how changes in preprocessing, sampling, and validation impact model performance.
+> Each notebook serves as an experiment to evaluate how changes in preprocessing, sampling, and validation impact model performance.